 Net Emissions Model

-Understanding how HONEY moves through the Hivemapper ecosystem
+Understanding how HONEY moves through the Hivemapper ecosystem.

 Map credits are the mechanism by which map data consumers compensate the network of contributors for their work.
 Not only can customers buy map credits to get access to existing data, map credits can also be used to set priorities for upcoming data collection.

 As contributors continuously progress the map and make it more useful, more services can be built on top of the Hivemapper Network.
 As more of these services are consumed, the number of HONEY tokens burned and re-minted will increase.
-As the demand for map credits (and therefore HONEY) increases, the velocity at which HONEY is burned and re-minted will also increase and the value of HONEY will become tightly linked to the utility the Hivemapper Network provides.
+As the demand for map credits (and therefore HONEY) increases, the velocity at which HONEY is burned and re-minted will also increase, and the value of HONEY will become tightly linked to the utility that the Hivemapper Network provides.